Keller scores twice to lead Coyotes past Red Wings 5-2

 Bertuzzi got his fourth goal in five games and 14th of the season with 4:29 left.

-NOTES: Arizona D Jordan Gross made his NHL debut and assisted on Dvorak’s goal. … Coyotes D Jason Demers, who has missed six games with a lower-body injury, is skating with the team and could play later this week. … Detroit forward Robby Fabbri was fined the maximum $2,419.35 for spearing Toronto forward Alexander Kerfoot in a 4-1 loss Saturday night. … Red Wings RW Anthony Mantha did not play after sustaining an upper-body injury Saturday when he was thrown to the ice on his head and face by Maple Leafs D Jake Muzzin.
+NOTES: Arizona D Jordan Gross made his NHL debut. .
+Coyotes D Jason Demers, who has missed six games with a lower-body injury, is skating with the team and could play later this week. .
+Detroit forward Robby Fabbri was fined the maximum $2,419.35 for spearing Toronto forward Alexander Kerfoot in a 4-1 loss Saturday night. .
+Red Wings RW Anthony Mantha did not play after sustaining an upper-body injury Saturday when he was thrown to the ice – on his head and face – by Maple Leafs D Jake Muzzin.

 UP NEXT